social-protocols/dri-in-polis/docs/dual-pca.md

 # Dual-PCA DRI

-In this experiment, do a DRI analysis on reduced-dimension data using PCA.
+In this experiment we calculate the DRI on reduced-dimension data using PCA.

 ## Motivation